Summer starts increase of teen driver car accidents

 Munley said teenage drivers get into accidents because of their inexperience, but teens are also more likely to engage in reckless and negligent behavior, like texting while driving or drinking and drugging while driving.

 “Auto accidents happen, and anyone can understand a mistake or a lapse,” Munley said.
-“But if someone is injured or killed because of a driver’s negligence or recklessness, then clearly the safe driving messages have not worked.
+“But if someone is injured or killed because of a driver’s or recklessness, then clearly the safe driving messages have not worked.
 And that’s when we believe that seeking justice for those who have been harmed becomes the paramount issue.”

 Posted in Car Accidents.